 Phone: 541 899-9982

 Janelle, based in Medford Oregon, has brought together several years of experience as an Oregon State Police, Fish & Wildlife Division Oregon Plan Trooper, working directly with Oregon’s natural resource agencies and the Rogue Basin watershed councils as head of the Rogue Basin Coordinating Council, fish passage project manager and recently as a consultant on wetland delineations.
 She is constantly working to expand her experience and education to fuel her drive to ensure proper coordination in the use of Oregon’s rivers, streams and natural resources.
 She has a B.S. in Wildlife Science and a B.S. in Fisheries Science from Oregon State University.
-She has been the APWC Coordinator since February 2011.
+She has been with APWC since February 2011.

 GIS Technician & Hydrologist